walkermoskop/walkermoskop.github.io/_pages/about.md

 Magna Cum Laude, 2009

 # Skills
 The vast majority of my work in recent years involves Python, R, SQL, Tableau, Power BI, QGIS and Excel.
-I've also used a variety of relational database managers, BI tools like SSIS, SSAS and DAX and have used JavaScript for data visualization (particularly for making maps).
+I've also used a variety of relational database managers, BI tools like SSIS, SSAS and DAX, and have used JavaScript for data visualization (particularly for making maps).
 And while I have not written a line of it in a few years, my undergraduate CS coursework was all in C++.

 # Experience